Code Comparison for Fast Flavor Instability Simulation: Results

 The SU(2) symmetry of the neutrino self-interaction Hamiltonian should preserve the net electron lepton number (ELN) of the neutrino distribution.
 As a test of the quality of the numerical scheme, we show the violation of this constraint in Fig.~\ref{fig:ndens_error}.
 Specifically, we define

 where $n_{\nu_e}$ and $\bar{n}_{\nu_e}$ are the initial electron neutrino and antineutrino number densities listed in Table~\ref{tab:simulations}.
 This quantity probes the self-interaction term in Eq.~\eqref{eq:QKE} more strongly than the advection term.
 In all cases, the error remains smaller than one part in $10^6$.
 The error grows most significantly during the linear growth phase, even growing exponentially with the perturbation amplitude in some codes.
 After saturation, the error continues to grow sub-linearly with time at a rate that is not visible on this plot for most codes.
 Although {\sc Emu} (green) has the lowest error for the first $1200\mu^{-1}$ time units, the error then quickly grows above both of the \textsc{Cose$\nu$} codes, which maintain remarkably low ELN error throughout the duration of the simulation.
-We found that in general using an angular integration method during post-processing that is inconsistent with that used to model the evolution equations shows significantly and artificially large ELN errors.